raphaelm/django-hierarkey/docs/migrate_1_2.rst

     class Migration(migrations.Migration):

         dependencies = [
-            ("pretixbase", "0283_taxrule_default_taxrule_backfill"),
+            ("demoapp", "0001_initial"),
         ]

         operations = [
             migrations.AlterUniqueTogether(
-                name="event_settingsstore",
+                name="globalsettings_settingsstore",
-                unique_together={("object", "key")},
+                unique_together={("key",)},
             ),
             migrations.AlterUniqueTogether(
-                name="globalsettingsobject_settingsstore",
+                name="organization_settingsstore",
-                unique_together={("key",)},
+                unique_together={("object", "key")},
             ),
             migrations.AlterUniqueTogether(
-                name="organizer_settingsstore",
+                name="user_settingsstore",
                 unique_together={("object", "key")},
             ),
         ]

-This migration will only be possible to apply if you ahve not been affected by the bug and you do not have a single affected.
+This migration will only be possible to apply if you have not been affected by the bug and you do not have a single affected.
 To make the migration robust, you need to insert a cleanup step before creation of the unique key.
 In our example above, the migration would be modified like this::